Simple yet fun ideas for throwing a Backyard BBQ Party. Post may contain affiliate links.

-Have I mentioned that I absolutely love parties?!
+Have I mentioned that I absolutely LOVE parties?!
 Just seeing balloons at someone’s house while driving down the road gets me excited.
-Last weekend we hosted a BBQ in our backyard.
+Last weekend we hosted a backyard BBQ party and it was a blast!
 We debated whether or not to have it at the park because it would be more accommodating to the amount of people we were going to have.
 But opted out of that because we did not want to haul everything to the park and it gave me more time to decorate and have things exactly how we wanted.

 First off, whenever you are planning a party, I would suggest making a list of things you need to do.
 Especially the day of the party.
 This helps you stay on track and not forget anything or panic because you remembered something you had to do at the last minute.